samccone/drool/readme.md

-Leaky is an automation layer that is used to measure if a set of "clean" actions results in a DOM and or Listener leak.
+Drool is an automation layer that is used to measure if a set of "clean" actions results in a DOM and or Listener leak.

 ##### Why am I making this?